-Designed to develop interpersonal communication skills with friends and business associates.
+For students who would like to be able to communicate more effectively with friends and business associates in one-on-one settings.
 Covers concepts of self-awareness, nonverbal communication, emotional listening, and assertiveness.
 F, W, Sp, Su

-SP115 Introduction to Intercultural Communication 3 class hrs/wk, 3 cr.
+SP115 Introduction to Intercultural Communication